jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

     _Installing JSON.NET_

 Key elements of the app are now in place, including images for custom branding and a library to simplify dealing with JSON data.
-Now let's write some code.
+The next step is to write some code.

 <a name="Exercise2"></a>
 ## Exercise 2: Add common logic, models, and UI controls ##

 In most apps, but especially in a UWP app, it's helpful to write code that is centralized and shared by other parts of the app.
 As a best practice, the Model-View-ViewModel (MVVM) pattern is recommended for UWP apps.
 Implementing MVVM means creating pages ("views") to provide the visual experience, models to define the structure of data, and one or more view-models to connect views to models and manage the user experience.
 In this exercise, you will add a model and a view-model to the app.
-You will also begin crafting a user experience by adding control's to the app's UI.
+You will also begin crafting a user experience by adding controls to the app's UI.

 1. In Solution Explorer, right-click the **Factoid (Windows Universal)** project and use the **Add** -> **New Folder** command to add a folder named "Common" to the project.

 1. Repeat this process to add folders named "Helpers," "Models," and "ViewModels" to the project.

 1. Right-click the "Common" folder and select **Add** -> **Existing Item...**.
-Browse to the "Resources\Common" folder included with this lab, select all the files in that folder, and click **Add** to import the files into the project's "Common" folder.
+Browse to the "Resources\Common" folder included with this lab, select all of the files in that folder, and click **Add** to import the files into the project's "Common" folder.

     ![Importing files into the "Common" folder](Images/fe-select-all-common.png)